MihaiUdvar/ProjectSKADI/README.md

 # ProjectSKADI

 This is my first complete web application.
 Online e-comerce platform using bootstrap and vanilla javascript.
-Fully functional up to checkout.
+Fully functional(and responsive) up to checkout.

 At the moment the page is hosted on netlify and the json database is hosted on mockapi.io.